 Are KrisFlyer miles credited directly?

 No, rather than being credited miles directly you’ll accrue ‘Citi ThankYou Points’ for your spending on this card.
 These transfer to KrisFlyer miles at a 2.5:1 ratio (so the standard accrual rate is 1 Citi ThankYou Point per $1 spent, which translates to 0.4 miles per $1, and the bonus rate is 10 Citi ThankYou Points per $1 spent, which is 4 miles per $1).

-Anything from 0.3 cents (if you use them as a cash rebate against your statement balance) to 0.8 cents (if you convert them to airline miles, like KrisFlyer miles).
+Anything from 0.25 cents (if you use them as a cash rebate against your statement balance, or to pay for a specific transaction) to 0.8 cents (if you convert them to airline miles, like KrisFlyer miles).

-Clearly the 0.3 cents option is terrible, and represents a poorer return than you would expect to achieve from many cashback cards, so don’t do that.
+Clearly, the 0.25 cents option is terrible and represents a poorer return than you would expect to achieve from many cashback cards, so we don’t recommend that.
 Conversion into airline miles is the best deal.

 What is the transfer cost to KrisFlyer miles?

 Is there a minimum transfer amount?

-Another snag is that since March 2017 the minimum amount of Citi Rewards points you can transfer into airline miles is 25,000 (giving you 10,000 miles), and they must then be in blocks of 25,000 (previously the blocks were much more flexible at 1,250 to 500 miles each).
+Yes, since March 2017 the minimum amount of Citi ThankYou Points you can transfer into airline miles is 25,000, and they must then be in blocks of 25,000.
+Previously, much more flexible 1,250-point block transfers were possible.

 So if you have 99,999 Citi ThankYou Points, and you don’t have time to tick it over by making a small purchase (miles from purchases tend to reflect in your account within a few days), you’ll only be able to transfer 75,000 Citi ThankYou Points across to KrisFlyer (and will be left with 24,999 in your Citi ThankYou Points account).

 Do Citi ThankYou Points expire?

-Yes, according to Citi for Citi ThankYou accrued using the Citi Rewards card points “are valid for a period of 60 months”.
+Yes, Citi ThankYou points accrued using the Citi Rewards card points “are valid for a period of 60 months”.
 That’s five years, which sounds very generous, but it’s not as simple as they make out.